 Differences:

 The text’s content: There are three lengthy readings in the academic section, and each of them gets harder as it goes along.
 The readings include a range of academic disciplines and may include quotes from journals, books, and other sources.
+This format prepares candidates for university-level reading, emphasizing analytical skills and comprehension of complex ideas.

 Four brief readings make up the General Training module, and from the first to the last reading, the readings get longer and more complicated.
 They contain general subjects such snippets from newspapers, periodicals, and vacation brochures as well as aspects of daily life like advertisements or significant announcements.
 They also cover aspects of the workplace like job contracts and openings.
+This module is tailored for immigration or professional purposes, focusing on practical reading skills.

 Scoring: IELTS General Training test takers need more correct answers than IELTS Academic test takers to achieve the same band score.
 For example, Academic module participants only need about 23–26 points to achieve a band score of 6, while General Training module participants need about 30-31 points.
+Understanding these scoring differences can help set realistic goals and adjust preparation strategies accordingly.

 Similarities Question types:

 Each module has 40 questions, which can be one of the following types: Matching information, matching headings, characteristics, and sentence endings; identifying information; determining the author’s perspective or assertions; completing sentences; summarizing; completing notes, tables, and flowcharts; creating label diagrams; and responding to brief inquiries.
+Practicing these question types individually can build familiarity and improve response times during the actual test.

 Paper-Based and Computer-Based Methods: